We live in a fast-paced, consumer-oriented world in which we all too often either forget or fail to communicate effectively with our partners.

 5 Activities & Exercises to Try With Clients

-There are several excellent books regarding techniques, tools, and exercises for relationship therapy.
+There are several excellent books regarding techniques, tools, exercises, and questions for relationship therapy.

 Communication Miracles for Couples by Jonathan Robinson (2012) and the Relationship Workbook for Couples by Rachel Stone (2019) provide excellent activities and exercises, some of which are modified below.